hallard/tinfo_replay/README.md

 You already need to have a text file that you grabbed from a smart meter to be able to replay it.
 This is not described here because out this scope.

-## Rccord Usage
+## Recording Usage

 Just look into the code, it's a tool I quickly made, and can't document everything I'm doing.

 Run for example:
-`./tinfo_reccord.py -p /dev/tty.usbserial-14230 -m historique`
+`./tinfo_record.py -p /dev/tty.usbserial-14230 -m historique`

-This reccord 5 frames (default) into default file `teleinfo.txt`
+This record 5 frames (default) into default file `teleinfo.txt`

-`./tinfo_reccord.py -p /dev/tty.usbserial-14230 -m standard --frame 2 --file teleinfo_standard.txt`
+`./tinfo_record.py -p /dev/tty.usbserial-14230 -m standard --frame 2 --file teleinfo_standard.txt`

-This reccord 2 frames into file `teleinfo_standard.txt`
+This record 2 frames into file `teleinfo_standard.txt`

 Here is the output: